 Students will then choose one module from:

 Students will also study the Research Methods and Dissertation module and write their dissertation from January-December 2020

 The programme was a stepping stone to my current role and the course converted me into a multi-dimensional business professional.
 I gained the knowledge and tools to make better decisions, a key skill my employer recognised and wanted as part of the company

 Risk management has developed over the last 25 years both as an academic discipline and profession.
 It is relevant to all aspects of industry, commerce, consultancy and the public sector, and is of importance to those with a variety of career aspirations or backgrounds, such as:

 There is an increased recognition that risk needs to be managed and not simply avoided, which has a major impact on organisational strategy.
 This course is designed to appeal to a broad risk management body and recognises the inter-disciplinary nature of the subject.

 View the full programme

 Students are encouraged to attend a series of optional study days at De Montfort University in Leicester throughout the course.
-The first study weekend is the Induction Weekend which takes place between the 14th and 16th September 2018.
+The first study weekend is the Induction Weekend which takes place around August or September.
 The weekend will give students the opportunity to meet tutors and fellow students, discuss the course and establish access to tutors during the coming year.
 The weekend will also provide students with the opportunity to get to know other students who will be studying the same modules.
 Four further study days are planned throughout the duration of the programme and these will take place in February, May, September and November.